justme-1968/homebridge-fhem/README.md

 - the homebridgeMapping attribute containts a space separated list of characteristic descriptions
 - each description consists of the characteristic name followed by a = followed by a komma separated list of parameters
 - each parameter can be of the form
-  <command>:<device>:<reading> where parts can be omitted from left to right or
+  - <command>:<device>:<reading> where parts can be omitted from left to right or
-  <name>=<value> or
+  - <name>=<value>
-  the name of an already mapped characteristic to copy the configuration from there the special clear to clear the mappings for the current characteristic
+  - the name of an already mapped characteristic to copy the configuration from there
+  - the special clear to clear the mappings for the current characteristic
+  - linkedTo=<service-name> to link the current service to <service-name>
 - the following special values for a description are recognized: clear -> clears all mappings for this device

 e.g: